 The man panted, bent with his hand on his thighs.
 “Grand Inspector Dryden,” he said, taking a deep breath.
 “We need your help at the containment quarters.
 A creature has escaped.”

-The audience chuckled, but Alex glared at her own assistant with such bitterness he froze in place.
-“Kids,” she said without taking her eyes off her assistant.
-“I give you back to Professor Corbyn, who has actually something to teach you and has been eyeing me for wasting time off his lesson.
+The audience chuckled, but Alex glared at her assistant with such bitterness he froze in place.
+“Kids,” she said without taking her eyes off Ricart, “I give you back to Professor Corbyn, who actually has something to teach you and has been eyeing me for stealing time from his lesson.
 I promise I’ll stop by before the end.
 Professor Corbyn,” she said, looking at the black-haired man next to her assistant, “make sure you show them the basics with the candles.”

 Alex ignored him.
 “You,” she said, now talking to the man in desert boots, “lead the way.”

 The man nodded and rushed out of the room.
 Alex and her assistant followed.

 “There is no need to run,” Alex said flatly as the man, who had run ahead, turned to look at where she was.